Greekforce1821/mycp/README.md

 **Exit Code 6:** In the event that your program returns exit code 6 after execution, it means that the allocation of memory for the buffer is unsuccessful during the execution of 'mycp.'
 Specifically:

-  - You may have give a buffer size that is larger than the available memory in your system
+  - You may have given a buffer size that is larger than the available memory in your system

 **Exit Code 7:** In the event that your program returns exit code 7 after execution, it means that your disk space is not enough for the execution of 'mycp.'